mindstorm38/portablemc/README.md

 ### Repositories

-The source code is currently tracked using Git and hosted [on GitHub](https://github.com/mindstorm38/portablemc).
+The source code is currently tracked using Git and hosted [on GitHub](https://github.com/theorzr/portablemc).

-We also have an official team workspace [on Codeberg.org](https://codeberg.org/portablemc) where we host a mirror of this repository and the official third-party packaging sources.
+We also have an official team workspace [on Codeberg.org](https://codeberg.org/portablemc) where we host a mirror of this repository and the first-party packaging sources.

 ### Releasing

 Releasing process is mostly managed by GitHub actions, it reacts to new tags being pushed to the repository by a repository admin.
-This tag should be named `v<version>` where `<version>` is the same as the one in `Cargo.toml`, if not matching, the actions will fail.
+This section is about how to prepare the repository for that releasing process.

+To start with, every new release, which can be either a patch, minor or major release, should have an associated branch that will be merged when releasing is done.
+It should be named `v<version>` and created from `main`.
+When you have merged everything into that branch and you are ready for doing the release, you should ensure that the project's version has been updated in `Cargo.toml` to match the branch and the tag you are about to create, and then you can create and push a tag named `v<version>`, the GitHub pipeline will trigger automatically.

+If it make sense to have release candidates or pre-releases, this should be handled on the same branch as the real release: you should append `-rc.<num>` or `-pre.<num>` to the final release number.

-Once completed, a draft release note is attached to that new tag under [releases](https://github.com/theorzr/portablemc/releases), you should complete it with the actual changelog, and then publish the release note.
+Once the pipeline is done, a draft release note is attached to that new tag under [releases](https://github.com/theorzr/portablemc/releases), you should complete it with the actual changelog, and then publish the release note manually.
 Note that the release artifacts are automatically uploaded and signed by the actions.

+When this is all done, you can now merge and delete the version branch.

 Then, you should manage the releasing of official third-party packaging, such as [portablemc-arch](https://codeberg.org/portablemc/portablemc-arch) and [portablemc-bin-arch](https://codeberg.org/portablemc/portablemc-bin-arch).

 ### Contributors

 This launcher would not be as functional without the contributors, and in particular the following for their bug reports, suggestions and pull requests to make the launcher
 better: